Crow Flies High State Recreation Area

 Crow Flies High State Recreation Area is a scenic overlook located two miles west of New Town in Mountrail County, North Dakota.
 The site provides scenic views of Lake Sakakawea.
 Signs describe the location's role in local history, including its significance in the explorations of Lewis and Clark.
 The footprint of the drowned town of Sanish, now lost below the reservoir's waves, can be seen at times of low water.

-The park is named after Hidatsa Indian chief Crow Flies High.

-The park was owned by the National Park Service from 1917 to 1956.
+The park was owned by the National Park Service from 1917 until 1956, when ownership was transferred to North Dakota.
+It is named after Hidatsa Indian chief Crow Flies High.